WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 <iframe src="/embed/V_790A41E1B0F946B49AFD99D7368B775B"></iframe>

-(This show is also available on the WGBH Open Vault.)
+(This show is also available on the GBH Open Vault.)
 Here is a clip showing that neither witness was testifying to support the whole proposition which I was charged to advocate.
 (You may return to the article when the time-bar at the bottom of the video reaches 1.53.)

 This format, at least in the first year of the show, involved each production team knowing something about their opponents’ cases in advance.
 As a result, we knew most of what the other advocate team was going to argue, at least in general, and could make the cases complement each other.
 One exception I recall was a show we did on our Cuba policy, where I was assigned to present the case for keeping Cuba isolated.
 After listening to the argument on the other side, Roger, who was the moderator, turned to me and said: